Two More Gamers May Be Charged in Fatal Kansas 'SWAT' Shooting - Slashdot

 3. No threat of punishment will deter idiots.
 They think themse

 What about the triggerman?
-(Score:4)
+(Score:4, Insightful)

 You know, the one who actually shot an unidentified person.